mborgerson/wiki-export/wiki/Dashboard.md

 5. Enter the name of your soundtrack exactly as follows:
     &lt;<Eggsßox>&gt; including the less than, beta, and greater than symbols.
 6. After you have entered the title, select “Done”.
-The “Thank You” message starts which is followed by a scrolling list of the Xbox Team members.
+A “Thank You” message starts which is followed by a scrolling list of the Xbox Team members.